Women need life insurance more than men do, yet we are less likely to be covered.

 Not only can you start working again, build a fully career for which your income (and the lifestyle it affords your family) exceeds your husbands, you also may be forced to work to support the whole household.

 After all, men are more likely than women to become unemployed (because of various factors, including that recent downsizing trends affect male-dominated industries more).
 Your partner may also become disabled — temporarily or permanently — fall ill or otherwise be unable to earn.

 In all of the scenarios, the family begins to depend on mom's income.
 These scenarios may happen in the future.
 But the sooner you buy life insurance, usually the cheaper it is.
 As you age, develop health issues, perhaps gain weight, then the premiums go up.

 Thankfully, there are many affordable life insurance options for women and men, moms and dads.
-Use this calculator to get a quick quote.
+Use this calculator to determine how much term life insurance you need.

 How much life insurance do I need?